 Front Porch Pictures, showing life during coronavirus.

 Covid-19 is turning our world upside.
 Everyone is touched by this pandemic in one way or another.
-Decades from now, front porch pictures bring a visual to stories we’ll share from the days of “the virus.”
+During this time of family isolation, it’s important to embrace the moments we have with our loved ones.
+We’re all a part of an American unprecedented time right now, and it’s a golden opportunity to embrace the all-American porch pictures.
+Decades from now, front porch pictures, or “porchtraits,” will bring a visual to stories that we’ll share from the days of “the virus.”

+To me, photos are time capsules, because, through them, we can time travel.
+They allow us to connect with moments that affect us in many ways.
 After my mom passed away when I was seven, I’d flip through page after page of my parent’s photo albums.
-It wasn’t just that I wanted to see her again.
-I wanted more details alongside the stories I was told.
+It wasn’t just that I wanted to see her again; I wanted more details alongside the stories I was told.

 I can imagine how conversations might go: